-- Overlook to sand inside corner: When you are experienced enough, you may find out that a round disc not always sanding the inside corner correctly.
+- Overlook to sand inside corner: When you are experienced enough, you may find out that a round disc is not always sanding the inside corner correctly.
 It isn’t straightforward for the random orbital sander to sand the edge of the inside corner.
-When you wish to sand the bottom shelf of a bookshelf, you must move the sander all along the surface and at the right angle.
-If this process seems hard for you, then put some tape along the edge to protect the shelf, then sand it.
+When you wish to sand the bottom shelf, you must move the sander all along the surface and at the right angle.
+If this process seems complicated for you, then put some tape along the edge to protect the shelf, then sand it.

 But it’s my view; you can sand the inside edge with sandpaper and use your hand.
 It will take some more time but can give you better finishing.
 This inside edge is not visible, so that you may give light sanding.
 First, you have to pay attention to the outer side of this kind of furniture.

-- Neglecting the faces: Sometimes, we forgot about the primary purpose of sanding; we try to give more attention to removing spots and gouges.
+- Neglecting the faces: Sometimes, we forget about the primary purpose of sanding; we try to give more attention to removing spots and gouges.
 But the whole sanding process is for getting a good finishing.
-You must try to treat the sanding phase of a project with as much attention as possible to make perfect finishing.
+To make perfect finishing, you must try to treat the sanding phase of a project with as much attention as possible.

-Try to feel that when you are sanding any surface, the large surface or wide faces always neglected.
-You may emphasize where you can see the spots or rough surface—spending more time over there and then give the rest time on the rest of the area.
+Try to feel that when sanding any surface, the large surface or broad faces are always neglected.
+You may emphasize where you can see the spots or rough surface—spending more time there and then giving the rest time on the rest of the area.
 But then the imperfection appears.
-So, you have to keep it inside your mind that your main job is to give all the surface almost the same finishing without taking any pressure.
+So, you have to keep inside your mind that your main job is to give all the surfaces almost the same finishing without taking any pressure.

-- Staying in one spot too long: When you are sanding with tools or hand, remember to keep moving.
+- Staying in one spot too long: Remember to keep moving when sanding with tools or hands.
 If you are sanding in one place for a few minutes, then you will get uneven finishing.
-And it will be visible after finishes the whole job.
+And it will be visible after finishing the whole job.
 If there is an extra dip spot or dent over the surface, you must do it concisely.
 If you apply the water over the surface or use a scale, you can see the depth and uneven surface.

 - Not removing sanding dust: Try to remove the sanding dust frequently.
 Otherwise, the sandpaper will get a clog, and at the same time, the surface will partially conceal.
 And this dust also pollutes the entire environment and creates injury.

-- Using too coarse a grit on end grain: Same grit sandpaper is not suitable for all the board surfaces equally.
-Because the end grain of a board is harder than the face or middle of aboard, when you start to sand the board with 100 grit sandpaper, at the end of the board, you should use 150 fine-grit sandpaper.
-Otherwise, you cannot remove the scratches of that harder part.
+- Using too coarse grit on end grain: Same grit sandpaper is not equally suitable for all the board surfaces.
+Because the end grain of a board is more complicated than the face or middle of aboard, when you start to sand the board with 100 grit sandpaper, at the end of the board, you should use 150 fine-grit sandpaper.
+Otherwise, you cannot remove the scratches of that more complicated part.
 Thus you can save the overall timing of sanding.

-- Using the wrong sandpaper grit: With the minimum amount of effort, if you want to do your sanding, you must maintain some secret rules.
+- Using the wrong sandpaper grit: With the minimum amount of effort, you must maintain some secret rules if you want to do your sanding.
 You must select the proper sequence of sandpaper grit to get a smooth surface during your job.

-- Health and safety concern: Traditional wood sanding method is sometimes responsible for creating injury to your family.
-The wood dust can cause respiratory severe problems; many toxic VOCs can damage your respiratory system and cause environmental issues.
+- Health and safety concerns: Traditional wood sanding method is sometimes responsible for creating injury to your family.
+Wood dust can cause severe respiratory problems; many toxic VOCs can damage your respiratory system and cause environmental issues.
 So, before sanding, take proper precautions to avoid such issues.